-Federal fund revenues will typically be in the GL 3401-3600 range.
+Federal fund revenues should be in the GL 3401-3600 range.
 Agencies will generally use their latest award amounts as their current federal fund revenue projections.

 Agencies must identify and document all new federal funding sources in the Agency Request budget and in NEBS.
 When creating/identifying a new federal revenue GL in NEBS, please do not use general titles such as federal funds; but rather, specify the type of federal funds involved, grant title, etc. The GL associated with the revenue must be a legitimate number within the statewide accounting system.
-If you need to establish a revenue GL, use an existing revenue GL number that most closely matches the type of revenue description group from the Controller's Office chart of accounts.
-You must receive the Budget Division and the Controller's Office approval before the new revenue GL number can be included in your Agency Request budget.
-Contact your assigned Controller's Office representative for assistance if none of these descriptions seem to fit the revenue GL you would like to establish.
+If a revenue GL needs to be established, use an existing revenue GL number that most closely matches the type of revenue description group from the Controller's Office chart of accounts can be used.
+The Budget Division and the Controller's Office must approve the new revenue GL number before it can be included in the Agency Request budget.
+Contact the assigned Controller's Office representative for assistance if none of these descriptions seem to fit the revenue GL requested.